bananakiu/100-days-of-code/log.md

 **Time Spent**: 1 hrs 00 mins

 **Today's Progress**: Switched to VSCode for my code editor!
 Learned about how to import the Bootstrap 4 package, how to use cards, borders, headers, blockquotes, and spacing utilities.

 **Thoughts**: Since I'm hosting an event of 150 people later in a hotel ballroom (company's Christmas party), I did most of my coding past 12mn before sleeping, which made me sleep really late.
 Hopefully, I can recover enough energy to do a great job later, but hey, what's done is done.
 These are the days I'd typically skip had I decided to be more linient from the start.
 During my next challenges, I'd happily skip on days like this.
 Wish me luck guys!
 In terms of coding, I had a great time!
 VSCode seems really handy and Bootstrap 4 looks a lot of fun!

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://codeshare.io/2Bvvgy

+### Day 90: December 2, 2018 - Sunday

+**Time Spent**: 1 hrs 00 mins

+**Today's Progress**: Learned more about spacing utilities for Bootstrap 4.
+Also learned about how to make classes involving spacing utilities more responsive as well.

+**Thoughts**: Pretty tiring..
+I'm burning out, but I guess it's good the challenge is ending very soon.
+And as a side note, I think part of the being tired/ burning-out is coming from personal problems.
+Hard to do challenges like these when there are challenges in real life to address as well.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://codeshare.io/G6wLMz